ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     # >>> False

 As expected, the current cart is not valid (we don't have *chips* nor *cucumbers*).
-Let's pick them from the store and check again if we're now ok
+Let's pick them from the store and check again if we're ok

 .. code:: python